SayeedG/Sorting-Algorithms/README.md

 # Sorting-Algorithms
-Implementation of the different Sorting Algorithms in Java
+Implementation of different Sorting Algorithms in Java